The White Cat's Revenge as Plotted from the Dragon King's Lap: Japanese citizens

 A sixteen-year-old Japanese girl who was abruptly displaced into the Dragon King Nation.
 In the first village she came to, she made a contract with a higher level spirit and learned about Beloved Children.
 Obsessively believing she is a Beloved Child, she comes to the Dragon King's palace to seek hospitality, and she is given shelter and employment as a maid.
-Despite her beliefs, she is not a Beloved Child, although she has a spritual attunement for the Water element.
+Despite her beliefs, she is not a Beloved Child, although she has a spiritual attunement for the Water element.
 In her disappointment over her situation, she initially becomes wildly jealous of Ruri; but after a talking-to by Rutile, she apologizes to Ruri and becomes Rutile's devoted fan.

 Beast King Nation

 The Beast King Nation, another member of the Alliance of Four Nations, is a realm encompassing a vast stretch of desert, which makes the presence of a Beloved Child all the more vital for its comfort.
 As a result, the populace - which consists primarily of beast folk - is highly reverent towards spirits and Beloved Children, and considers any offense against them a high-level crime demanding the harshest punishments.
 Full-blooded beast folk (contrary to human/beast folk hybrids, who bear visible animalistic traits) are able to shapeshift between a fully human form and their attuned beast form.